V&A Inclusive Design at the V&A: Exhibition Review

 What the Design and Disability Exhibition Covers

-• Visibility: exploring identity, art, and representation, with fashion, photography, and protest materials that challenge stereotypes.
+• Visibility: This section explores identity, art, and representation.
+It features fashion, photography, and protest materials that directly challenge outdated stereotypes.
+It highlights how disabled people use design to reclaim their own narratives.

-• Tools: showing how Disabled people adapt and redesign tools, tech, and everyday items, sometimes leading to innovations that benefit everyone.
+• Tools: This area shows how disabled people adapt and redesign tools, technology, and everyday items.
+Often, these customisations lead to innovations that eventually benefit everyone.
+It proves that necessity is indeed the mother of invention.

-Across all three sections, you’ll see striking examples of creativity and resilience, from colourful costumes to inclusive gaming controllers.
-We won’t give too much away here, because it’s something that’s best experienced first-hand!
+Across all three sections, you will see striking examples of creativity and resilience.
+This ranges from colourful, high fashion costumes to inclusive gaming controllers.
+We will not give too much away here because it is something that is best experienced first hand.

 Design and Disability Exhibition Accessibility Information

-One of the things that stood out most to us was how access is built into the exhibition itself.
-The V&A team worked closely with Disabled people to make sure it’s welcoming to as many visitors as possible.
-Features include:
+One of the things that stood out most to our team was how access is built into the exhibition itself.
+The V&A team worked closely with disabled people to make sure the space is welcoming to as many visitors as possible.
+This is a masterclass in V&A inclusive design where access is not an afterthought but a central pillar of the experience.

-It felt refreshing to see these features not as add-ons, but as a core part of the design.
+It felt refreshing to see these features as a core part of the architectural design.
+It proves that when you design for the most specific needs, you often create a better experience for everyone.

-For us, visiting Design and Disability was about more than just seeing objects on display.
-It was a reminder that design is not neutral, it becomes better, fairer and more innovative when Disabled people lead the way.
-The exhibition is both a celebration of what’s already been achieved and a call to action for what comes next.
+For the Sociability team, visiting Design and Disability was about more than just seeing objects on display.
+It was a vital reminder that design is never neutral.
+It becomes better, fairer, and more innovative when disabled people lead the way.
+The exhibition is both a celebration of what has already been achieved and a call to action for what comes next in the world of V&A inclusive design.

-After our visit, we were invited to the V&A’s café, where we met the curators behind the exhibition.
-And if you’re planning your own trip, we’ve mapped some of the on-site cafés on the Sociability app so you can check out their accessibility in advance.
-(Link coming soon!)
+After our visit, we were invited to the V&A café to meet the curators behind the project.
+It was inspiring to hear about the collaborative process that brought these stories to life.
+If you are planning your own trip, we have mapped the on-site cafés on the Sociability app so you can check out their accessibility in advance.

 Plan Your Visit To The Design and Disability Exhibition